-Today I want to talk to you about the importance of taking initiative when working toward your goals.
-I remember one evening I was on my train ride home from work.
+It’s important to take the initiative when working toward your goals.
+I remember one evening, I was on my train ride home from work.
 The train was busier than usual, and it was hard to find a seat.
 I wondered why there were so many people on the train, and then I saw it.
-Several passengers were wearing t-shirts and jerseys representing the Dallas Stars, the local professional hockey team.
+Several passengers were wearing Dallas Stars t-shirts and jerseys.
 As the train stopped next to the stadium, they all poured out of the train.
 As I watched them go, I thought to myself, I wish I were going to the Dallas Stars game tonight.

-But I wasn’t going to the game that night.
+But I wasn’t going to the game.
 I didn’t have a ticket.
-It wasn’t that I had an especially busy night planned.
+It wasn’t that I had a busy night planned.
 In fact, I didn’t have any plans.
 I wasn’t going to the game because I hadn’t made a plan.
 I hadn’t taken the initiative to get tickets, or ask a friend if they wanted to go.

 I don’t like to admit it, but this is a lot like my life.
 Often I kind of float along, expecting the things I want in life to just happen.

 You Have to Make It Happen